 Sleep for Weight Loss

 There are many reasons why people have a difficult time staying asleep.
 The good news is that common problems with sleep are often easily addressed without the use of medication or pharmaceutical sleep aids.
 There are no guaranteed natural cures for insomnia, but there are effective steps you can take, including natural sleep aids.
 Ask yourself these questions (and try the simple sleep aid recommendations) if you find yourself waking frequently in the night:

 - Are you physically uncomfortable?
 A too soft or too firm mattress, an uncomfortable pillow, or an older, worn-out bed can all impede a good night’s sleep.
 Check your mattress for signs of wear at least twice a year, and consider new pillows.
 You may also want to see an osteopathic physician who specializes in osteopathic manipulative therapy.
 A session or two of this safe and effective sleep aid treatment can be life-changing.

 - Is your bedroom noisy?
 Consider a “white noise” generator to fight insomnia.
 This is an inexpensive but effective device for making soothing sounds to mask jangling ones.

 - Is your mind overactive?
-If you can’t sleep because of thoughts whirling through your head, try the Relaxing Breath – it can help you put aside the thoughts that are keeping you awake.
-A few stretches can help with sleep aid, too.
+If you can’t sleep because of thoughts whirling through your head, try the Relaxing Breath, which can help you put aside the thoughts that are keeping you awake.
+A few stretches can help encourage sleep, too.

 - Are you frequently getting up to urinate and then not able to get back to sleep?
-Eliminate caffeine and alcohol, especially before bedtime – both can increase nighttime urination and increase sleep disturbances.
+Eliminate caffeine and alcohol, especially before bedtime: both can increase nighttime urination and therefore sleep disturbances.